Breast

 It is recommended to start with a single serum and gradually introduce additional ones while monitoring how your skin responds.

-There is a general rule of using no more than three serums at once, starting with the one with the thinnest consistency and ending with the thickest.
+There is a general rule of using no more than three serums at once.
+When layering, start with the one of thinnest consistency and end with the thickest.

-Also, try to learn the basics of which ingredients in serums you shouldn’t combine, and start reading the labels before you decide to add another serum to your skincare routine.
+Also, try to learn the basics of which ingredients in serums you shouldn’t combine, and start reading the labels before you decide to add another serum into your skincare routine.